FasterSpeeding/Tanjun/docs/usage.md

 Slash commands can be stored in groups where the above example will be shown in the command menu as `"ding dong"` and `"ding ding ding"`.
-Unlike message command groups, slash command groups cannot be directly called as commands and can only be nested up once.
+Unlike message command groups, slash command groups cannot be directly called as commands and can only be nested once.
 To see more information on how slash command groups can be configured see [slash_command_group][tanjun.commands.slash.slash_command_group].

 ### Message commands